unseencurtain/Grand_Magus_Library/README.md

 # Grand_Magus_Library
-a library listing the ancient grimoire and their authors
+a api listing the ancient grimoire and their authors with storefront